 Pulse nightclub survivor Luis Javier Ruiz, an ex-gay poster boy, brought new attention to the ex-gay movement.
 Ruiz claimed that homosexuals could cease being homosexual by embracing Christ.
 He believes his innate lust for men can be prayed away.
 Ruiz claimed he had not undergone conversion therapy, a quack science embraced by the Christian right to undo evolution.

 Exodus International, the defunct leader in ex-gay conversions, closed its doors in 2013.
 The cold war against ex-gay factions ended.
 Until 2012, the organization claimed homosexuality could be overcome by therapy and prayer.
 The group's president, Alan Chambers, issued an apology for the harm his organization had caused the gay community over the 37 years of its existence.
 The days of telling gay men and women they don't belong had ended.

 As a teenager, I watched news stories about men who'd declared themselves ex-gay.
 Their loyal wives stood behind them, smiling as if it were true.
 Such denial of their natural inclinations disturbed me.
 I'd researched homosexuality at local libraries, reading every book under "G" for gay and "H" for homosexuality in the card catalog.
 How some men could become straight by way of Christ was incomprehensible.
 My fledgling self-acceptance was shaken.

-My bookish teens and early 20s gave way to a social life.
+My bookish teens and early 20s gave way to social life.
 I met other gay men when I first visited gay bars.
 We weren't on the same page, either politically or intellectually.
 Politics was a non-starter.
-Discussions were about music, clothes, other people, sex.
+Discussions were about music, clothes, other people, and sex.
 I wanted to discuss the news and gay issues.
 Dating wasn't easy.
 Gay men have a reputation for being difficult with each other.
 If you're not self-confident, you'd better fake it.
 Men dating other men could be harsh.
 I understood why some would try to forget the gay world.